s-zhang-cs/COMP442_Compiler_Design/README.md

 # COMPILER FRONTEND

 Part of the course work for COMP442 (Compiler Design) taught by professor Joey Paquet at Concordia University for Winter2021.
-Includes implementation of the compiler frontend (lexer, parser and AST generation).
+Includes implementation of the compiler frontend (lexer, parser and AST generation) from scratch for a fictional programming language called 'Moon'.
 The following diagram shows the program architecture.
 Only the conceptually important attributes and methods are shown.

 <img src="./resources/doc/Untitled Diagram.drawio.png">

 Since it is my first time implementing a compiler.
 The program results from a lot of trial and error and bears its cost.
-I believe that after continuous improvement the frontend is now rather clean, and I thus only uploaded the frontend.
+I only uploaded the frontend part because I believe it is now rather 'clean' after continuous improvement.
 I will upload the "cleaned" backend part once no other job takes priority.

 The lexical specification is as follow: